 The CSR Rating System

-Iowa utilizes a sophisticated Corn Suitability Rating (CSR) system that scores land quality on a 0.5-100 scale.
-Higher CSR ratings correlate directly with better productivity, higher purchase prices, and higher rental rates.
+Iowa utilizes a Corn Suitability Rating (CSR) system that scores land quality on a 0.5–100 scale.
+Higher CSR ratings correlate with better productivity, higher purchase prices, and higher rental rates.
 Premium farms (CSR 85+) command top prices and rents, often justifying their premium through superior production.

 Critical Evaluation Factors